 Whangarei District Council must take more responsibility to ensure the messages of the NDHB are being heard.
-Having access to good quality healthcare is essential for our communities wellbeing.
-Therefore, Council must continue to advocate where possible, for future funding from Central Government.
+Having access to good quality healthcare is essential for the wellbeing of our communities.
+Therefore, Council must continue to advocate (where possible) for future funding from Central Government.